chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_data_bag_item_view.rst

 ..
 This is an included how-to.

-To xxxxx:
+To view a data bag item:

 #.
-Log on to the Hosted Chef Management Console and select an organization to use if you are associated with multiple organizations.
+Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.

 #.
-Click Databags on the main navigation menu.
+Click **Databags** on the main navigation menu.

 #.
 Click on the specific data bag that contains the data bag item you want to view.